CPAP Treatment for Sleep Apnea

 Side Effects of CPAP Use

 Some people might have a hard time getting used to their CPAP machine and may experience some side effects.
-Side effects may include a dry or stuffy nose, a sore or dry mouth and skin irritation.
-Some people may experience a delay in falling asleep, feeling claustrophobic with the use of a mask, or wake up from the noise of the motor when they initially start treatment.
+Side effects may include a dry or stuffy nose, a sore or dry mouth, and skin irritation.
+Some people may experience a delay in falling asleep, feeling claustrophobic with the use of a mask, or waking up from the noise of the motor when they initially start treatment.